Container diagram

 Technical people inside and outside the software development team; including software architects, developers and operations/support staff.

-Yes, a system context diagram is recommended for all software development teams.
+Yes, a container diagram is recommended for all software development teams.

 Notes